 A. The only groups admitted free are Catholic School teachers & staff with school IDs and approved 2021 sponsor passes.

 A. Yes!
 Commemorative tournament programs containing each team's roster and team photo, as well as copies of the tournament bracket, team good luck Happy Ads, and sponsor information are available for purchase for $5 at the admission tables while supplies last.

 Q. Can I wish my team good luck in the tournament program?

 A. Yes!
 When coaches accept an invitation they receive information on Happy Ads, which allow schools, parishes, and teams to create their own 1/2 page "good luck" ad.

 A. No. Programs are exclusively available in hard copy at the admissions tables.

 A. The Elizabeth Seton Volleyball Championships have been around since 2006.

 Q. How many schools have won championships?

 A. Of the 39 championships awarded (3 divisions each year), 21 different schools have won.
-St. Mary's Menomonee Falls leads with 6 championships, followed by Holy Apostles (5).
+St. Mary's Menomonee Falls and Holy Apostles are tied with 6 championships.
 Two schools have won 3 championships (St. Boniface & St. Francis Borgia), and five schools have won 2 championships (Christ King, Waukesha Catholic, St. Mary's Burlington, St. Mary Visitation EG, and St. Leonard).